 One of my favorite weeks during the school year is Gingerbread Week!
 Each year I do it the week before Christmas, and the kids LOVE it!
 It is filled with TONS of fun gingerbread activities, and my favorite activity: making gingerbread milk carton houses!
 What preschooler doesn’t LOVE using icing, licking their fingers, and building with candy?

-I’m here to share with you how I do it in my classroom and some tips and ticks I have learned to make it go smoothly!
+I’m here to share with you how I do it in my classroom with 18 kids and some tips and tricks I have learned to make it go smoothly!

-The first thing I do about three weeks before is put up a sign up sheet so parents can sign up to bring in materials we need to make our gingerbread houses.
+Three weeks before Gingerbread Week, I display a sign-up sheet so parents can sign up to bring in the materials we need to make our gingerbread houses.
 I brought in Peep marshmallow trees I found at Target.
 I hope they have them again next year!
 They were a fun addition to our gingerbread houses this year!
-You can grab editable sign in sheets and parent reminder notes in my Gingerbread Centers Math, Literacy, and More Pack.
+You can grab editable sign-in sheets and parent reminder notes in my Gingerbread Centers Math, Literacy, and More Pack.

 Do you see why the kids and I LOVE making milk carton gingerbread houses?
-It is a blast and it AMAZING fine motor work too!
+It is a blast, and its AMAZING fine motor work too!
 Click the pictures to get more gingerbread ideas for your preschool, pre-k, or kindergarten classrooms!